algodynamics-teaching/.github/SETUP-GUIDELINES.md

 Welcome to the workshop!
 Please follow these OS-specific setup instructions **before the session begins**.

 ---
+## Out of Scope
+- Instructions for opening a terminal.
+- Could add snap command instead it is Microsoft's official (for VS Code in Ubuntu)
+- Github Creds, gh must be optionsal

 ## ✅ Pre-Checks (Run These First)